conradakunga/Blog/_posts/2025-01-01-dependency-injection-in-c-net-part-2-making-implementations-pluggable.md

 What this means is **"any request for an IAlertSender should have a Office365AlertSender returned."**

 Finally, we update our endpoints to inject an `IAlertSender`, rather than the GmailAlertSender or the Office365AlertSender.
-And since we now use a single endpoint regardless of the sender, we can also rename those to the generic `SendEmergencyAlert` and `SendNormalAlert`.
+And since we now use a single endpoint regardless of the sender, we can also rename those to the generic `SendEmergencyAlert`.

 Our endpoints now look like this: